Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search

 \subsubsection{Effectiveness}

-We measure retrieval effectiveness using Normalized Discounted Cumulative Gain at rank $k$ (nDCG@$k$), with $k$ set to 10 by default.
-Following the standard for mainstream information retrieval benchmarks like BEIR, we selected nDCG@$k$ is standard in information retrieval (IR) benchmarks \cite{thakur2beir,abs-2402-14151,abs-2407-02883} due to its ability to handle graded relevance judgments and properly account for document rank.
+We measure retrieval effectiveness using Normalized Discounted Cumulative Gain at rank $k$ (nDCG@$k$), with $k=10$ by default.
+As our primary metric, nDCG@$k$ is standard in information retrieval (IR) benchmarks \cite{thakur2beir,abs-2402-14151,abs-2407-02883} due to its ability to handle graded relevance judgments and properly account for document rank.
 Theoretical analyses also confirm its comparability across methods \cite{WangWLHL13}.
-These properties make it a more robust and informative metric than rank-unaware measures like Precision/Recall or those limited to binary relevance, such as Mean Reciprocal Rank (MRR) and Mean Average Precision (MAP) \cite{thakur2beir}.
+These properties make it more robust and informative than rank-unaware measures like Precision/Recall or those limited to binary relevance, such as Mean Reciprocal Rank (MRR) and Mean Average Precision (MAP) \cite{thakur2beir}.
 To confirm the robustness of our principal findings, we also report Recall@10 and MRR@10 in our analysis (Section~\ref{sec:effectiveness_results}).